kvinsu/symptex/README.md

 - [Docker](https://docs.docker.com/get-started/get-docker/)
 - Running ILuVI PostgreSQL database (see ILuVI repository)
 - Browser of your choice to interact with Symptex
+- Access to an API key for the [KISSKI ChatAI service](https://kisski.gwdg.de/leistungen/2-02-llm-service/)

 ## Getting Started